About the Online Research Notebook

 - Can I use the Online Research Notebook on my Mac?

-Yes, the Online Research Notebook is a web-browser-based application that can be used with Safari.
+Yes, the Online Research Notebook is a web-browser-based application that can be used on Macs and with the Safari browser.

 - Can I use the Online Research Notebook on my mobile and tablet?